 Students who fail to meet SAP requirements at the end of a FA/AD Warning period are placed in a temporary SAP Suspension status.
-Students have five calendar days (excluding scheduled breaks of 5 calendar days or more) from date of notification of being placed on SAP Suspension to appeal.
+Students have five calendar days (excluding scheduled breaks of 5 calendar days or more and LOAs) from the date of notification of being placed on SAP Suspension to appeal.
 An appeal is a process by which a student who is not meeting SAP standards petitions the school for reconsideration of Federal Student Aid eligibility and to remain in school.
 While a student's school status is SAP Suspension, UMA will not disburse any Federal Student Aid funds.
 SAP Appeal is required.
-Please see SAP Appeal Procedures Section.
+Please see SAP Appeal Procedures section.
 Students who do not appeal will be dismissed from UMA.

 Students are placed on Financial Aid Probation (FA/AD Probation status) after a successful appeal and will agree to an Academic Plan.
-Students in the FA/AD Probation status are eligible to remain in school and receive Federal Student Aid, if qualified, for one additional evaluation period (semester) or the duration of the Academic Plan (which cannot exceed two evaluation points).
+Students in the FA/AD Probation and SAP Meeting Plan statuses are eligible to remain in school and receive Federal Student Aid, if qualified, for one additional evaluation period (semester) or the duration of the Academic Plan (which cannot exceed two evaluation points).
 Students on an Academic Plan will be evaluated after each evaluation point for CGPA and after each grading period for POP.

 Students with a two-semester Academic Plan must be making progress toward the plan at the first scheduled SAP evaluation point (first semester) included in the plan.
-If the student is making progress, the student will be removed from FA/AD Probation status but must continue to meet the Academic Plan requirements.
+If the student is making progress, the student will be removed from FA/AD Probation status and will be updated to SAP Meeting Plan status.
+The student must continue to meet the Academic Plan requirements.
 If the student is not meeting the Academic plan at that first SAP evaluation point, the student will be dismissed.
 At the end of the additional evaluation period (second semester), UMA will recalculate the student's SAP to determine if the student has met the Academic Plan requirements and Federal Student Aid eligibility, if qualified.
 If the student has not met the Academic Plan requirements, the student will be dismissed.